Yuki’s Vocalists

 久川綾.
 Born November 12, 1968

-Aya Hisakawa is a japanese seiyuu and singer.She is best known for dubbing Sailor Mercury in “Sailor Moon”.
+Aya Hisakawa is a Japanese seiyuu and singer.She is best known for dubbing Sailor Mercury in “Sailor Moon”.

 Aya dubbed the characters of Chloe, Limelda Jorg and Jody Hayward from the anime Noir, Madlax and El Cazador de la Bruja , for which Yuki composed the music.
 She performed the Japanese version of “secret game”: Himitsu (included in the NOIR blanc dans NOIR album), composed by Yuki.